arevolutioner/sillynium/README.md

 ### concept/poc.py ###
 **NOTE:** [poc.py](concept/poc.py) is a ***proof of concept only*** and will not be developed further.
-- It was created in 1 night just to test the concept of auto-generating selenium scripts and has served its purpose.
 - It may **fail on your OS as it was only coded to handle Windows 10 and Chrome**
 - Run it anyway to play around and see how it works.
 It may inspire a better approach for sillynium.py
 - For instructions, see [poc_instructions](concept/poc_instructions.md)